 May you find healing and forgiveness.
 I can’t imagine how you feel, and my heart is broken for the pain you’re feeling.
 I pray for strength and comfort, and that you find people and places that will help you move from pain to peace and joy in your life.

-You’ll walk into the next season of life, and you will blossom into who God created you to be.
+Take good care of yourself.
+You are already walking into the next season of life, and blossoming into who God created you to be.